 - Substitution: I haven't tested it but I think that this recipe would work with flax eggs as well.

 - Baking Powder- Just a little makes this baked oatmeal a bit fluffier.
-It can be left out (I don't use it in my brownie baked oats) but the results will be denser.
+It can be left out (I don't always use it in my brownie baked oats) but the results will be denser.

 - Salt- Just a pinch balances the flavors.